- by Minuca

 Because it your pain fills you with anger, frustration and a negative attitude, then it can increase tension in your body and stop you from doing the things you need to do to take care of yourself (and your back).

-Staying positive on the other hand will leave you feeling more relaxed, and make it more likely that you'll engage in the kind of lifestyle that will help to eliminate your pain.
+Staying positive on the other hand will leave you feeling more relaxed, and

 So to fight back against persistent back pain you need to stay in control of your thoughts and emotions.